Tyrrrz/Tyrrrz.me/src/data/blog-posts/creative-use-of-extension-methods/Post.md

 }
 ```

-This way, the interface enforces writing to the most generic destination -- `Stream`.
-Now we are no longer limited to a file output and can effectively write to almost anything.
+This way, the interface enforces writing to the most generic destination, a `Stream`.
+Now we are no longer limited to files and can target a variety of different outputs as well.

-The only downside of this approach is that the more basic operations are not as straightforward as they used to be -- now you need to set up a concrete instance of a `Stream`, wrap it in a `using` statement, and pass it as a parameter.
+The only downside to this approach is that the more basic operations are not as straightforward as they used to be -- now you need to set up a concrete instance of a `Stream`, wrap it in a `using` statement, and pass it as a parameter.

 Fortunately, this downside can be completely negated with the use of extension methods: